python-telegram-bot/rules-bot/README.md

 ## Short-Replies

 rules-bot provides a number of predefined messages that are frequently needed.
 A list of available tag hints is available via the `/hints` command.
 Simply send `#<taghint>` and rules-bot will delete your message and send the corresponding text instead.
 Reply to a message with `#<taghint>` to make rules-bot send the message as reply to that message.
+Type `#<taghint> <a personal message>`, to insert the personal message at a meaningful spot within the message.
+For most tag hints this will just prepend the personal message.
+You can even send multiple short messages at once by typing `#<taghint 1> <message 1> #<taghint 2> <message 2> ...`

 Tag hints are also available via the inline mode.
 Typing `@roolsbot #taghint` allows you to send the message yourself instead of having rules-bot send it.
-You can even type `@roolsbot #taghint <a personal message>`, to insert the personal message at a meaningful spot within the message.
-For most tag hints this will just prepend the personal message.
+Personal messages work just like described above, though inline mode only supports one tag hint at a time.

 ## Things it does automatically